DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **Exercise.** Construct a dictionary whose keys are the integers 1, 2, and 3 and whose values are the same numbers as words:  one, two, three.
 How would you get the word associated with the key `2`?

 **Tuples.** Tuples are collections of things in parentheses separated by commas.
+They're like lists but the syntax is different (parentheses rather than square brackets) and **they can't be changed**.
+(Experts would say they're immutable.)

 Our primary (only?) use will be dates.
 In the datetime module (more coming), the date April 1, 2012 is expressed by the tuple `date = (2012, 4, 1)` (year, month, day).

-How are tuples different from lists?
-First, the syntax is different:  parentheses rather than square brackets.
-Second, and more importantly, they can't be changed.
-We can't alter the contents of a tuple or add another component.
+**Exercise** Suppose the date is expressed as `(2015, 12, 13)`.
+What date does that represent?
+How would you extract the month?

 <!--